 "A 70-year-old woman sat in the cockpit.
-It didn't matter if people were young, or young at heart, they enjoyed NASA's interactive exhibits," said Kevin Rohrer, Dryden public affairs director.
+It didn't matter if people were young, or young at heart, they enjoyed NASA's interactive exhibits," said Kevin Rohrer, Dryden public affairs chief.
 "It's amazing to see people in the simulator and imagining themselves as pilots.
 We hope that inspires them to reach their own personal goals."

 When exhibit attendees exited the cockpit, they had an opportunity to learn about the wind tunnels that are used for researching the different aircraft shapes or the aerodynamics of various parts of an aircraft.